 - Multiple of 13: $100,000 x 13 = $1.3 million

-In calculating Rules 3 & 4, we are implicitly assuming that you’re using income amounts earned during your higher income-earning years as the basis of your calculation.
-This means that if you are a younger person in an entry level position (i.e. low starting salary) who is looking at retiring early, calculations using these approaches may not work for you in the longer term.
+In calculating Rules 3 & 4, we implicitly assume that you’re using income amounts earned during your higher income-earning years as the basis of your calculation.
+This means that if you are a younger person in an entry-level position (i.e. low starting salary) looking at retiring early, calculations using these approaches may not work for you in the longer term.

-The income available to you during your retirement years (distribution phase) will depend largely on how much you are able to set aside during your working years (accumulation phase), plus other available government and employment benefits.
+The income available to you during your retirement years (distribution phase) will depend largely on how much you can set aside during your working years (accumulation phase), plus other available government and employment benefits.

 Answer the following questions to estimate your retirement income needs:

-You can choose to compute this amount using different strategies – for example, by using the 70% pre-retirement income rule, or by simply looking at the lifestyle you envisage living in retirement and estimating what your expenses will add up to (including taxes).
+You can compute this amount using different strategies – for example, by using the 70% pre-retirement income rule or by simply looking at the lifestyle you envisage living in retirement and estimating what your expenses will add up to (including taxes).

-Note: In your calculations, if looking at your current lifestyle and expenses, remember to eliminate expenses that may no longer be relevant in retirement such as mortgage payments, cost of commuting to work, childcare expenses; RRSP, CPP, and EI payments, etc. And, remember to add new expenses that may crop up such as: travel expenses, hobbies, health issues, and so on.
+Note: In your calculations, if looking at your current lifestyle and expenses, remember to eliminate expenses that may no longer be relevant in retirement, such as mortgage payments, transportation, childcare expenses, RRSP, CPP, EI contributions, etc. And remember to add new expenses that may crop up, such as travel expenses, hobbies, health issues, etc.

-To calculate this amount on an annual basis, you will need to subtract expected government pensions from the annual expenses you calculated in Step A, and then multiply the remainder by 25 (or divide by 4%).
+To calculate this amount annually, you will need to subtract expected government pensions from the annual expenses you calculated in Step A, and then multiply the remainder by 25 (or divide by 4%).